Ignition Community Live with Travis and Kevin

 Travis: So really excited about that.
 I can go over here to the three dots and I can clear all the X-traces that I have, that's one mode.
 I think I'm more excited about the...
 What we call the Brush Range Mode.
 This Brush Range Mode allows it to actually select multiple ranges of time, and when I select multiple ranges down the bottom, instead of just getting the tags, the pens in there just once, I now get the pens in there for each of the ranges.
 So I've got two of them, you can see the top and the bottom for the first and second, and I get statistics about that range.
 So I can see what is the first value, the last value, the average, minimum maximum, the median, delta, sum, the upper control limit, lower control limit.
 The standard deviation, a lot of great information about those, and we can easily move these around, we can select them and when we select them, it highlights the one down below that we're interested in.

 Travis: So really great to have these brush ranges within this new component, I'm gonna go ahead and clear that out.
 So that's the Brush Range.
 We now also have the ability to do annotations, I'm really excited about annotations.
-Like I can click on any area and say I wanna add here is a note, and I can say that there.
+Like I can click on any area and say I wanna add a note here, and I can say that there.
 So you can see that's added.
-That is saved in the database there, so if another user goes, to use the trend, they're gonna see that note as well.
+That is saved in the database there, so if another user goes to use the trend, they're gonna see that note as well.
 So great to have annotations now to this, makes it really, really nice.

 Travis: We can add multiple plots, so if I did wanna have a second plot in here, we can specify a relative weight with those plots on that, and I can then go back to a pen and say, I want a Realistic 3 not only in its own axis, I'll go back to the default axis, but I want it in plot one.
 I'll go ahead and do that now I've got two different plots up there that I can deal with.